D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You deploy a LOB app and all the resources for the app are deployed to a single RG.
 The resources where added in different phases.

-You need to export teh current configuration of the LOB app resources to an ARM template.
+You need to export the current configuration of the LOB app resources to an ARM template.
-The ARM template will be used to teh deploy the LOB app infrastructure in a different testing enviroment.
+The ARM template will be used to the deploy the LOB app infrastructure in a different testing enviroment.

 The ARM template uses the `complete` deployment mode.